Should Your Baby Take Swimming Lessons?

 It’s not pretty, but we’ve noticed that a lot of the other little ones have the same reactions.
 We don’t expect her to be able to swim on her own once the eight-week class is done, but we’d like to keep trying.

 Because of her experience with the class, I decided to do some research on swimming lessons for toddlers.
-Small studies support the idea that children ages 1-4 who have had formal swimming instruction may be less likely to drown.
+Small studies support the idea that children ages one to four who have had formal swimming instruction may be less likely to drown.

 However, the American Academy of Pediatrics (AAP) cautions that knowing how to swim doesn’t “drown-proof” a child and that they should always be closely supervised when near or in the water.